 ProjectsMonographs in Preparation:

 Dibeltulo Concu, Martino.
-Traces of Tantra: Buddhism and the World of Nations.
+Fragments of Tantra: Buddhism and the Creation of the World.

 Translations from Chinese in Preparation: